beatriz5/INFO-5940-Codespace/ref-log.md

-Gemini, Claude and ChatGPT tools to support debugging, clarify concepts, and improve code readabilty.
+Gemini, Claude and ChatGPT tools used to support debugging, clarify concepts, and improve code readabilty.
+Uses APIs, Streamlit, LangChain, and Chromadb.